airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 # Local Deployment

 :::info
-These instructions have been tested on MacOS, Windows, and Ubuntu and Fedora.
+These instructions have been tested on MacOS, Windows, Ubuntu and Fedora.

 :::